adil-techcode/adil-techcode/README.md

 - 🔭 I’m currently working on **Dapps**

-- 👨‍💻 All of my projects are available at [https://adilamin.netlify.app/](https://adilamin.netlify.app/)
+- 👨‍💻 All of my projects are available at adilamin.tech

 - 💬 Ask me about **Web development , Ethereum Blockchain Development**